 Native and hybrid apps are together on this one as they are going to be shared upon the same platform.

-Some pros of having an app on the app marketplace is that you have a chance of receiving organic traffic from within the app store itself.
+Some pros of having an app on the app marketplace are that you have a chance of receiving organic traffic from within the app store itself.
 You can even get featured on the homepage if your app performs really well.

-However (yes, there always seems to be “however”), there are many different requirements and restrictions when getting your app onto the app store that often hold lots of people and businesses back from advertising and creating the app the way they want.
+However (yes, there always seems to be “however”), there are many different requirements and restrictions when getting your app onto the app store that often holds lots of people and businesses back from advertising and creating the app the way they want.